OrderIn/fs-applicant-verification/README.md

 **_Can you implement a pattern that will assist in deciding which process workflow to invoke based on a payment option type?_**

 **_Can you implement a pattern where it'll be simple to add any new payment option type workflows?_**

+_NOTE: You're welcome to add new files to your solution._